danielaparker/jsoncons/doc/FAQ.md

 <div id="A6"/>

 #### Is there any way to prevent the alphabetic sort of the outputted JSON?
-Is there a way of retaining the original insertion order?
+Retaining the original insertion order?

 Yes.
 Use `ojson` instead of `json` (or `wojson` instead of `wjson`) to retain the original insertion order.